cronvel/async-kit/README.md

 } )
 .exec() ;
 ```
-`ifSomeConditionAreMetAnd`, `ifSomeMoreConditionAreMet` and `orIfSomeAlternativeConditionAreMet`
+`ifSomeConditionsAreMetAnd`, `ifSomeMoreConditionsAreMet` and `orIfSomeAlternativeConditionsAreMet`
-are user functions asyncly checking if some condition are met or not.
+are user functions asyncly checking if some conditions are met or not.

 This works because if a job is an instance of `async.Plan`, the `.exec()` method will be used as a callback.